 While you will likely see a hippo or two wallowing around in large expanses of watery mud, they can’t actually swim.
 They instead walk under the water – which is particularly useful, as they can’t float, either.

-Do you know any interesting, fun or strange facts about the African animals you’d like to share?
-Let us know in the comments section below!
+Do you know any interesting, fun or strange facts about the African animals that we’ve missed?
+Share them here in the comments section below!